Why was the chainsaw invented?

 It was brought to market in 1926, weighed 105 lbs, and required two people for it to be used.

 However, the first gas-powered chainsaw was not far behind it.

-Andreas Stihl brought the first gas chainsaw to market in 1929.
+Andreas Stihl brought one of the first gas chainsaws to market in 1929.

 This was known as’The Tree-Felling Machine’ and it looked very much like its predecessor.
 It weighed 101 lbs and also required two people to operate it.